General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- In which round did Tyson Fury defeat Deontay Wilder in their second showdown?
+- Wherein spherical did Tyson Fury defeat Deontay Wilder of their second showdown?

 - Carl Froch defeated which opponent at Wembley in 2014?

-- Who did Anthony Joshua defeat in 2016 to claim the IBF Heavyweight title?
+- Who did Anthony Joshua defeat in 2016 to assert the IBF Heavyweight title?

-- Who is the Number 1 pound-for-pound boxer in the world according to The Ring’s top 10 rankings?
+- Who’s the No 1 pound-for-pound boxer on the earth in line with The Ring’s high 10 rankings?

 Answers